Seiyuu Digest kicks off with this issue, covering one of the most impactful units in the seiyuu industry, 2014’s monster rookies, Lagrange Point.

 Crystal Switch was an uninspired ballad that lacked emotion and Mousou VISIONIST was a mess.

-As if it wasn’t enough, Rejet had announced that all units under Pythagoras Production would be shuffled into special units – which downgraded even more the music that was being released.
+As if it wasn’t enough, Rejet had announced that all units under Pythagoras Production would be shuffled into special units – which downgraded, even more, the music that was being released in this franchise.

 In the aftermath of the bland Prisoner, Lagrange Point‘s second Best Of LagJuliet II was released.
 The Best Of was released in May and was supposed to sum up 2015 and 2016’s releases.

 破竹の愛 (Hachiku no ai) helmed this release and impressed with its explosive instrumental.
 That song alone made us forget how badly they had performed just a couple of months before.

 Rejet announced on Rejet Fes 2016 that Pythagoras Production units would, for the first time, shuffle and create new, temporary groups.
 Each new unit would be performing two singles before everyone went back to their original groups.